American black bear: Hunting

 Currently, 28 of the U.S. states have American black bear hunting seasons.
 Nineteen states require a bear hunting license, with some also requiring a big game license.
-In eight states, only a big game license is required to hunt American black bears.
+In eight states, only a big game license is required.
 Overall, over 481,500 American black bear hunting licenses are sold per year.
 The hunting methods and seasons vary greatly according to state, with some bear hunting seasons including fall only, spring and fall, or year-round.
-New Jersey, in November 2010, approved a six-day bear-hunting season in early December 2010 to slow the growth of the American black bear population.
+New Jersey, in November 2010, approved a six-day bear-hunting season in early December 2010 to slow the growth of the population.
 Bear hunting had been banned in New Jersey for five years before that time.
-A Fairleigh Dickinson University PublicMind poll found that 53% of New Jersey voters approved of the new season if scientists concluded that American black bears were leaving their usual habitats and destroying private property.
+A Fairleigh Dickinson University PublicMind poll found that 53% of New Jersey voters approved of the new season if scientists concluded that bears were leaving their usual habitats and destroying private property.
 Men, older voters and those living in rural areas were more likely to approve of a bear hunting season in New Jersey than women, younger voters and those living in more developed parts of the state.
 In the western states, where there are large American black bear populations, there are spring and year-round seasons.
 Approximately 18,000 American black bears were killed annually in the U.S. between 1988 and 1992.
 Within this period, annual kills ranged from six bears in South Carolina to 2,232 in Maine.
 According to Dwight Schuh in his Bowhunter's Encyclopedia, American black bears are the third most popular quarry of bowhunters, behind deer and elk.